ibm-cloud-docs/watsonx-ai-saas-automation/plan.md

 # Planning for the Watsonx AI SaaS deployable architecture
 {: #planning}

-By the mean of the deployable architecture, you are going to create and configure a set of IBM Cloud services in an IBM Cloud target account.
-Then, you are going to configure access to the IBM watsonx platform for an existing user invited in the target account (IBM watsonx admin).
-You are going to use IBM Cloud projects as deployment tool.
-So, complete the following steps before you deploy the Watsonx AI SaaS deployable architecture. {: shortdesc}
+By using this deployable architecture, you can create and configure a set of {{site.data.keyword.Bluemix_notm}} services in an {{site.data.keyword.Bluemix_notm}} target account.
+You can configure access to the {{site.data.keyword.IBM_notm}} watsonx platform for an existing user that's invited in the target account, also known as the {{site.data.keyword.IBM_notm}} watsonx admin.
+Then, use {{site.data.keyword.Bluemix_notm}} projects as the deployment tool.
+Complete the following steps before you deploy the Watsonx AI SaaS deployable architecture.
+{: shortdesc}

 ## Confirm your {{site.data.keyword.cloud_notm}} target account settings
 {: #watsonx-ai-saas-cloud-prereqs}

 1. Confirm or set up the {{site.data.keyword.cloud_notm}} target account:

 Make sure that you have an {{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription account:
     - If you don't have an {{site.data.keyword.cloud_notm}} account, [create one](/docs/account?topic=account-account-getting-started).
     - If you have a Trial or Lite account, [upgrade your account](/docs/account?topic=account-upgrading-account).